versia-pub/server/docs/api/emojis.md

 POST /api/v1/emojis
 ```

 Creates a new custom emoji on the instance.
+If the user is an administrator, they can create global emoji that are visible to all users on the instance.
+Otherwise, the emoji will only be visible to the user who created it (in `/api/v1/custom_emojis`).

 ### Parameters